Virgin Media bereavement: 0800 952 2302, no death cert needed

 Sorting out a loved one’s Virgin Media account is one of many practical tasks that falls to families after a death.
-Virgin Media broadband, TV, and phone services continue to bill until you notify them – so it’s worth getting in touch as soon as you feel ready.
-This guide covers how to contact Virgin Media’s bereavement team, what to have to hand, what happens to the account, what to do about equipment, and the things worth watching out for – including what to do if the deceased also had a Virgin Media Mobile account.
+Virgin Media broadband, TV, and phone services continue to bill until you notify them – so it is worth getting in touch as soon as you feel ready.
+This guide covers how to contact Virgin Media’s bereavement team, what to have to hand, what happens to the account, what to do about equipment, and the things worth watching out for – including Volt benefits, Virgin Media Mobile, and a common mix-up with Virgin Money.

 Quick reference:

-- Early termination fees: Virgin Media’s published terms do not confirm an automatic waiver for bereavement – ask the bereavement team directly and get any waiver confirmed in writing
+• Early termination fees: not automatically waived – ask the bereavement team and get any waiver confirmed in writing

 How to notify Virgin Media